Integrations

 FieldRequiredApplies toDescription

-driverYesall connectionsConnector driver such as postgres, snowflake, bigquery, mysql, sqlserver, or sqlite
+driverYesall connectionsConnector driver such as postgres, snowflake, bigquery, mysql, clickhouse, sqlserver, sqlite, duckdb, mongodb, or athena

 urlOne of the connection methodsURL-style connectorsDatabase URL, env:NAME, or file:/path/to/secret